-The prefetch code has been added to the "get code" in the platform at the beginning of 2019, and the preconnect code has been added in November 2019.
+The prefetch code was added to the get code in the platform in early 2019, and the preconnect code was added in November 2019.
 If you implemented the script before that, chances are that you are not using this method.

 Exclude jQuery from the Dynamic Yield script

-In the past Dynamic Yield script included a jQuery library ($dy) as part of the script.
+In the past, the Dynamic Yield script included a jQuery library ($dy) as part of the script.
 This has a significant impact on the script size.

 Since Q2 2019, the $dy library was removed from the script.
-Since sometimes customers used this jQuery library in variations, it was only removed from sites (also known as Sections) that were created after Q1 2019.
+Because this jQuery library is sometimes used in variations, it was only removed from sites that were created after Q1 2019.

-If you created your site before Q1 2019 or earlier, and you do not use $dy, please contact Support to exclude this library from your script.
+If you created your site before Q1 2019, and you do not use $dy, contact Support to exclude this library from your script.